Profile image of Bill Stipp

 Goodyear deserves a leader and a government that treats performance as a constant, not a campaign.
 And public servants deserve the clarity and structure that transparency and results oriented systems provide.

-Our challenge and opportunity is to build a culture where performance and openness are not exceptions, but expectations, the standards by which we operate.
+Our challenge and opportunity is to build a culture where performance and transparency are expectations, not exceptions.
 That is how we earn trust, strengthen morale, and deliver value that endures beyond any single budget cycle or leadership change.

 Status quo leadership doesn’t push us in any direction — we simply exist.